What is a Conflict of Interest? Give Me Some Examples

 A conflict of interest is a situation in which an individual has competing interests or loyalties.
+Conflicts of interest involve dual relationships; one person in a position in one relationship and a relationship in another situation.
 A conflict of interest can exist in many different situations.
 The easiest way to explain the concept of conflict of interest is by using some examples.

 - with a public official whose personal interests conflict with his/her professional position.

 - with a person who has a position of authority in one organization that conflicts with his or her interests in another organization

 - with a person who has conflicting responsibilities.

 Types of activities that can create a possible conflict of interest include:

 - Nepotism is the practice of giving favors to relatives and close friends, often by hiring them.

 - Self-dealing is a situation in which someone in a position of responsibility in an organization has outside conflicting interests and acts in their own interest rather than the interest of the organization.

 These activities in themselves create the conditions for a conflict of interest, but not wrongdoing or criminal activity.
 For example, a business executive hiring her daughter might not be a conflict of interest unless the daughter is given preferential treatment, like giving her a salary higher than others in her pay level.
 If the executive isn't in a position to give favors, there's not a conflict of interest.